MihaiCristianCondrea/profile/README.md

 Songlink API is accessed anonymously at `https://api.song.link/v1-alpha.1/links?url=<videoUrl>&songIfSingle=true`.
-The returned data is used to populate the song cards with the cover image and links to all available services.
+The returned data is used to populate the song cards with the cover image and icons linking to all available services.

 ## License